KyleBanks/awsprof/README.md

 ## Usage

-`awsprof` can be run with either no arguments to view the names of all configured profiles.
+`awsprof` can be run with either no arguments to view the names of all configured profiles, or with a profile name to make the swap.
 If one of the profiles matches the current `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, it will be marked as the active profile with an asterisk:

 ```sh
 $ awsprof